Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Introduction

+The mechanism behind our proof of the blow-up is similar in spirit to the one for the Burgers equation.
+In particular, our proof deeply relies on the compressibility of the velocity field $u$.
+Compared to the Burgers case, here it is fundamental that the ``viscosity coefficient '' $k/\o$ vanishes, hence that $k$ itself vanishes; nonetheless, the basic issue here is that $k$ may vanish only at one point, and this is enough to create a singularity.
+Of course, this is very much in contrast with the case where $k\geq \delta>0$, for which global existence of smooth solutions holds.

-Before moving on, let us spend a few words to comment the previous finite time singularity result.
-It is tempting to interpret it as an indication of the fact that the Kolmogorov model \eqref{eq:kolm_d} is not a good model for describing turbulence.
+Before moving on, let us spend a few more words to comment Theorem \ref{t:blow-up}.
+It is tempting to interpret the finite time singularity formation as an indication of the fact that the Kolmogorov model \eqref{eq:kolm_d} is not a good model for describing turbulence.
 This remark would be pretty much in connection with some physical theories, which criticise $k-\veps$ models and their pertinence for the theoretical understanding of turbulence in fluids.

 However, we have to point out that system \eqref{eq:kolm} is merely a $1$-D reduction of the original Kolmogorov model \eqref{eq:kolm_d}, and, as such, it loses very much physics with respect to that system.
-In particular, one may object that real turbulence is expected to develop only in higher dimensions, namely in dimensions $2$ and $3$.
+In particular, one may object that real turbulence is expected to develop only in higher space dimensions.
 Also, in system \eqref{eq:kolm} we neglect the divergence-free condition on the velocity field, as well as the pressure term.
 This simplification kills completely non-local effects (often called long-range interactions in physical theories), which though are strongly supposed to play an important role in turbulence (see \tsl{e.g.} Chapter 7 of \cite{Les} and Chapter 16 of \cite{CR-B}).

 More realistically, and as far as our understanding of turbulence goes, we can interpret Theorem \ref{t:blow-up} as a reflection of the fact that the model is formulated by Kolmogorov in order to describe a fully developed turbulence, so it loses its meaning in the regime of vanishing turbulent kinetic energy.
 As a matter of fact, in Kolmogorov's theory of fully developed turbulence, the turbulent kinetic energy produced at small scales, whose typical length scale $\ell$ is defined in \eqref{eq:e-l}, is completely dissipated at large scales by viscosity.
-However, for vanishing $k\sim0$ the definition of the typical length scale $\ell$, at which turbulent phenomena act, degenerates.
+However, for vanishing $k\sim0$ the definition of the typical length scale $\ell$ degenerates.
 Therefore, we expect that, for vanishing $k$, one should rather change the model.